National Report on Schooling in Australia 2011

 The national sample assessments test students’ skills and understanding in Science Literacy, Civics and Citizenship, and Information and Communication Technology (ICT) Literacy.
 Selected groups of students in Years 6 and 10 participate in these sample assessments, which are held on a rolling three-yearly basis.

 Sample assessments began in 2003 with Science Literacy, followed by Civics and Citizenship in 2004 and ICT Literacy in 2005.
-The third Civics and Citizenship assessment was undertaken by a sample of Year 6 and Year 10 students in October 2010.
+The third ICT Literacy assessment was undertaken by a sample of Year 6 and Year 10 students in October 2011.

-Information on results of the 2010 Civics and Citizenship assessment, including the key performance measures related to it, is included in the Student achievement section of this report.
+Information on results of the 2011 ICT Literacy assessment, including the key performance measures related to it, is included in Part 5: Student achievement.

 The full report on this sample assessment is available on ACARA’s National Assessment Program website.

 National Assessment Program — international assessments